Below the surface

 Ripple effects

-In addition to creating a net gain of White’s Seahorse habitat, there will be other indirect benefits of this work including:
+In addition to creating a net gain of White’s Seahorse habitat, this work provides a range of broader environmental, research, and community benefits, including:

-• providing habitat that benefits other marine life including other Syngnathiformes
+• providing habitat that benefits a range of other marine species including other Syngnathiformes (such as seadragons, piepefish and pipehorses)

-• contributing to research which addresses knowledge gaps for White’s Seahorse, including an improved understanding of the population of White’s Seahorse locally
+• contributing to research that addresses key knowledge gaps for White’s Seahorse, including improving understanding of size, health and distribution of local populations

-• collaborating on the monitoring program with Gamay Rangers to support ongoing connections to Sea Country and building on skills in associated marine ecology field experience.
+• collaborating on the monitoring program with Gamay Rangers to support ongoing connections to Sea Country and building on skills and experience in marine ecology fieldwork.

 Top of page